leohmcs/leohmcs.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello, I'm Leo.
-I'm a PhD student in the Division of Robotics, Perception and Learning at the [KTH Royal Institute of Technology](www.kth.se/en) :sweden:.
+I'm a (incoming) PhD student in the Division of Robotics, Perception and Learning at the [KTH Royal Institute of Technology](www.kth.se/en) :sweden:.
 I am interested in enabling robots to have meaningful, long-term interactions with humans and assuring that robot's behavior is aligned with human expectations by leveraging tools from robotics, control theory and machine learning.

 Previously, I graduated from the [Federal University of Minas Gerais (UFMG)](https://ufmg.br) :brazil: with a Bachelor's in Electrical Engineering.
 As an undergrad, I had the pleasure to work with [Douglas Macharet](https://homepages.dcc.ufmg.br/~doug/site/en/) in the [Computer Vision and Robotics Lab (VeRLab)](https://www.verlab.dcc.ufmg.br/).
 I also had the privilege to be a [Robotics Institute Summer Scholar (RISS)](https://riss.ri.cmu.edu/) in 2023 and 2024 at [Carnegie Mellon University (CMU)](https://www.cmu.edu/) :us:, where I worked with [Sebastian Scherer](https://theairlab.org/team/sebastian/) and [Andrea Bajcsy](https://www.cs.cmu.edu/~abajcsy/), respectively.